Gilgamech/website/www/2021/October.md

 Musings on interacting with domains of knowledge and the people who dwell within.

-- How to interact with a complex topic like "computer engineering" or "cardiovascular heath"?
+- How to interact with a complex topic like 'computer engineering' or 'cardiovascular heath'?
   - Is the domain well-known?
   - Is the domain controversial?
   - Who are the famous people who work in the domain?